Overcoming overwhelm and burnout

-Learning to overcome overwhelm is one of the most important life skills to have in your personal growth arsenal.
-Here are 7 tips to help you keep your head above water.
+Learning to overcome feeling overwhelmed by life is one of the most important life skills to have in your personal growth arsenal.
+Here are 10 tips to keep your head above water and avoid burnout.

 You may have noticed that stress and anxiety is a global epidemic.
 Millions of people are in a constant state of overwhelm as they face the many ups and downs associated with living in modern society.

-If you are one of many who struggle to feel cool, calm and collected with the way life ebbs and flows, then this 7-step guide on how to manage overwhelm is for you.
+If you are one of many who struggle to feel cool, calm and collected with the way life ebbs and flows, then this 10-step guide on how to manage overwhelm is for you.